 Sales forecasting is an indispensable and crucial part of your sales planning as it keeps a close check on the well-being of your business.
 As a Head of Sales or a CEO in a B2B setting, you know you can never afford to take the sales forecasting process lightly.
 However, the process itself is an expensive undertaking for most companies.
 This article attempts to expose not only the tangible costs but the hidden and unseen costs of sales forecasting as well.
 After identifying these costs, we will go on to suggest some measures that can be taken to reduce these costs substantially.
 Just to clarify, this article attempts to quantify the cost of the sales forecasting process itself and guides under the assumption that your sales forecasting process is established and mature in practice.
 Diagnosing and repairing broken sales forecasting is covered as its own topic in a separate blog post which can be found here.

 While a great number of sales processes have become increasingly efficient in last few decades (largely due to technology usage), the sales forecasting process continues to be relatively manual when compared to other aspects of sales analytics.
 To this day, it continues to incur a tremendous burden for most sales organizations in terms of both human cost and inaccurate results.
 On top of that, an organization’s inability to access up-to-date and on-demand forecasting information causes confusion and inefficiencies, which further complicates the matter.

 Paul Saffo, an acclaimed technology forecaster, famously said:

 “the goal of forecasting is not to just predicting the future but to tell you what you need to know to take meaningful action in the present.”

 – Paul Saffo

-Breaking it down, factors that make the sales forecasting process an expensive undertaking include:
+Breaking it down, the factors that make the sales forecasting process an expensive undertaking include:

 Let’s say a sales team has